hindu-comm/weblogs/manasataramgini/2013/03/2013-03-17_beetles-and-men-some-glimpses-of-history-through-the-contemporary-lens.md

 the R^igveda we have a mention of the poisoned arrow in the battle incantations of the bharadvAja-s:

-AlAktA yA rurushIrShNy atho yasyA ayo mukham |
+AlAktA yA rurushIrShNy atho yasyA ayo mukham \|
-idam parjanyaretasa iShvai devyai bR^ihan namaH || RV 6.75.15
+idam parjanyaretasa iShvai devyai bR^ihan namaH \|\| RV 6.75.15
-Obeisance to the arrow goddess, this born of parjanya, smeared with venom, with a point of deer-horn and metal.
+Obeisance to the arrow goddess, thisborn of parjanya, smeared with venom, with a point of deer-horn and metal.

 Among the yavana-s we encounter the poisoned arrows being used by the